teschlg/kryptools/README.md

 * Matrix: a class for Matrices (inverse, det, reduced echelon form, kernel, solving linear systems, etc.)
 * BinaryMatrix: a class for Matrices with binary entries (for much faster row operations)
-* Lattice: a class for lattices (SVP, CPV, LLL, BKZ, HKZ)
+* Lattice: a class for lattices (SVP, CVP, LLL, BKZ, HKZ)
 * Poly: a class for polynomials (division, modulo, factoring and irreducibility test over finite fields, Lagrange interpolation)
 * Zmod: a class for the ring of integers modulo an integer
 * GF2: a class for Galois fields GF(2^n)